Bookworm-project/BookwormDB/cngrams/README.md

 * Removed for loop to prevent it from calculating all ngrams from 1 to N by default.
 It now calculates only the ngrams for the value of N that is passed as an argument.
 * Modified output structure to fit how the txt files holding ngrams in Presidio (i.e. files that get created in texts/unigrams/, /texts/bigrams/) are intended to be structured.
-* Rather than returning <NUMBER> for number characters, the number is written to the file as a word in string format.
+* For input text that contains numbers, rather than returning \<NUMBER\> for all number characters, the actual number is written as a string.